Skip to main content

 Musee de la Mer, Ile Sainte-Marguerite

-A museum of underwater archeology & land
+A museum of underwater archeology and land plus Iron Mask prison cell

-featured in Sights & sites
+featured in Sights & Sites

 Situated within the Royal Fort on Ile Sainte-Marguerite in the Bay of Cannes, this museum is a place not only of learning but also of rich history.